Retail Customer Service: The Ultimate Guide

 Zappos Employees Are Ready to Go the Extra Mile

 Zappos, the popular online shoe retailer, is known for its astounding employee and customer service culture.
-While many organizations push their employees for reducing metrics such as the Average Handle Time, Zappos does the exact opposite.
+While many organizations push their employees to reduce metrics such as the Average Handle Time, Zappos does the exact opposite.

 Employees are encouraged to focus on quality customer service rather than the quantitative aspect of it.
 For instance, in a popular customer service incident, Steven Weinstein, a Zappos staff spent 10 hours and 43 minutes with a caller.